Ube Recipes

 What does ube taste like?

-Where do I find ube halaya?
+Where do I find ube extract?

-Most Asian grocery stores carry it, or you can find it online.
+Asian grocery stores or online.

 Leftovers and Storage